HaloReach2552/Brando.fold.github.io/_pages/cv.md

 Lastest proyects
 ======
-* I had the opportunity to participate in a Hackathan by the **BCP**.
+* I had the opportunity to participate in a Hackathan by the [BCP](https://www.viabcp.com/).
 My task consisted of a analysis described.

 Skills
 ======